The Anime Effect

-The Anime Effect is a weekly audio and video podcast by Crunchyroll, LLC and produced in collaboration with Sony Music Entertainment.
-It is hosted by Crunchyroll employees Nicholas Friedman, Director of Audience Development Multimedia and Editorial; LeAlec Murray, Brand Manager; and Leah President, Partnerships Producer.
+The Anime Effect is a weekly audio and video podcast by Crunchyroll, LLC and originally produced in collaboration with Sony Music Entertainment.
+It is hosted by Crunchyroll employees Nicholas Friedman, Director of Audience Development Multimedia and Editorial; LeAlec Murray, Brand Manager; and Leah President, Audience Development Multimedia Manager.
+The series' showrunner is Megan Peters and its marketing producer is Carla Solorzano.
+Shaun Michael Colon is the show's audio / visual director.

 Background

-The CEO of Crunchyroll, Gita Rebbapragada described the project as a "natural extension of our current Crunchyroll News program and a place where fans can dive deeper into everything anime and celebrate it regardless of what platform or service it is on."
+The COO of Crunchyroll, Gita Rebbapragada described the project as a "natural extension of our current Crunchyroll News program and a place where fans can dive deeper into everything anime and celebrate it regardless of what platform or service it is on."

 Starting February 16, 2024, this podcasts hosts on every Friday as a video format on YouTube and Crunchyroll apps and website as well as audio format on Apple Podcasts, Spotify and other platforms.

-Similar to Trash Taste podcast, this podcast also focuses on anime and Japanese pop culture.
+The series has included a slew of notable guests, including LiSA, Mori Calliope, Big Sean, Aleks Le, Matthew Mercer, Atsushi Kaneko, Hiro Mashima, and Yasuhiro Nightow.
+From longform interviews to fan-centric Q&As, The Anime Effect is Crunchyroll's flagship podcast for every kind of anime fan.
+The series has also spawned two spin-off video podcasts: The Gachiakuta After Show and Witch Chat: The Official Witch Hat Atelier Companion Podcast.

+The Anime Effect has won numerous awards and nominations, including: